FNS-Division/cpt-user-guide/docs/models.md

 ## Satellite

 There is no specific analysis used to assess the feasibility of satellite connections.
-They are considered always feasible in this version of the toolkit.
+They are considered always feasible in this version of the platform.

 ### Feasibility